songcai342000/TimeRegistrering/README.md

 Bearer token and Policy based authorization are applied to the project.
 Two roles, Admin and User are defined.
 Except the main functions, this project includes a demonstrative landing page, most of the content on the page is not very relevant to the main logic.
 The purpose is excising graphic design and coding.
 The application is written in .Net Core 3.1 and Angular 8.
+The project is written in 2021, updated in 2022